quinnmax/situate/readme.md

 When the same directory is specified for training and testing and no split files are provided, split files will be generated and saved in
 *data_splits/[situation description]_[time stamp]/*

-#### Including maximum number of testing images
+#### Specifying maximum number of testing images

-For any of the above methods, a maximum number of testing images to run on can be specified and will simply limit the number of images that Situate will run on.
+For any of the above methods, a maximum number of testing images to run on can be specified and will simply limit the number of images run.
 It will not change how many images are used for training.
 For example, if there are 100 images included in the testing image directory,

 	"max_testing_images" : 10,